ianhandel/epidemr/README.md

 ## Currently in development - so don't use it for serious work!

 ## But functions so far...

+(Although epi_tests and epi_2by2 may be removed and this package just provide epi_tables helper for epiR functions)

 * __epi_tests__ - evaluation of diagnostic test vs a gold standard (also adds plot(...) method)
 * __epi_binom__ - estimate proportions with binomial confidence intervals
 * __epi_predval__ - calculate positive and negative predictive values (also adds plot(...) method)